 Introduction

-Weak grip strength is linked to a range of health outcomes including higher all-cause mortality rates [1–3][4,5] and forms a key part of sarcopenia [6] and frailty [7] phenotypes.
+Weak grip strength is linked to a range of health outcomes including higher all-cause mortality rates [1–3] and morbidity [4,5], as well as forming a key part of sarcopenia [6] and frailty [7] phenotypes.
 As such there is growing interest in its assessment in clinical settings.
 We have recently established life course normative data for grip strength from 12 British studies, allowing an individual’s strength to be assessed in terms of what would be expected for their gender and age [8].
 Cut points for weak grip strength allow healthcare workers to easily identify older people who may benefit from further assessment: using a T-score approach with our normative data, we proposed cut points of 16kg in females and 27kg in males.
 These values are similar to those from the FNIH Sarcopenia Project (16kg and 26kg) based on the presence of mobility impairment in a sample combining several US and European cohorts [9].
 This raises the question of whether our normative data are also applicable in US and European settings, as well as in other world regions.
 There exists a growing literature of normative data studies for grip strength covering different stages of the life course in different countries [10–15].
 The objective of this paper was therefore to use a systematic review and meta-analysis to investigate differences in grip strength by world region, using our recently published life course normative data as a reference.

 Methods